ClearcodeHQ/pytest-redis/README.rst

 Plugin contains two fixtures

-* **redis** - it's a client fixture that has functional scope.
+* **redisdb** - it's a client fixture that has functional scope.
 After each test, it cleans Redis database for more reliable tests.
 * **redis_proc** - session scoped fixture, that starts Redis instance at it's first use and stops at the end of the tests.

 Simply include one of these fixtures into your tests fixture list.